samueldesalegn/cs415MongoProject/README.md

 g.
 Show the list of books that are checked out
 h.
 Show the list of books borrowed by member.
 i.
 Show the members that are in overdue list and the books they borrowed
 j.
-Show the amount of overdue to be paid by membe
+Show the amount of overdue to be paid by members